HomeStay-Hotline/reviews-service/README.md

 # HomeStay Hotline/Reviews-service Backend Project

 ## Goal
-HomeStay Hotline is an open-source room reservation app designed with service oriented architecture in mind.
-The review service component is responsible presenting customer reviews for each listing.
-This project is based on a legacy code base.
-It original could only handle 350 request per second after deployed .
-So my goal is to optimize performance in order to handle spike in product level traffic and maintain the same front end user interface.
-I re-did the backend code and achieved 1300 request per second after deployed, which is about 370% higher then original.
+HomeStay Hotline is an open-source accomadation booking app designed with service oriented architecture.
+The goal of this project is to build a new back end for the review service component to handle production level traffic.
+I inherited a legacy code base, which had a fully working front end.
+Initially, this component could handle 350 request per second after deployed .
+After I re-built the back end, it can handle 1300 request per second when deployed, which is about 370% higher then original.

 ## Requirements:
 Node.js

 Postgres SQL

 ## Getting Started: